Are you wondering if addiction is treatable? Would you like to know if opioid use disorder is reversible?

 Addiction Treatment Purpose

-The purpose of successful addiction treatment should be giving patients the best possible quality of life and solid ground to stand on.
+The purpose of successful addiction treatment should be to give patients the best possible quality of life and solid ground to stand on.
 Treatment providers should focus on “the person” and not the condition.
 It is up to the health care provider to help the patient feel understood and heard.

 When who you are, or your own life experiences are consistently overlooked or denied, your place in this world becomes uncertain.

 Opioid dependence is a medical condition requiring effective medical treatment, emotional support, and lifestyle changes.
-There are no overnight or one answer solutions that can reverse years of addiction.
+There are no overnight or one answer solutions that can reverse addiction years.
 On the same note, addiction treatment does not have to include a lifetime of shame and struggle.

 Opioid Use Disorder – a Reversible and Treatable Condition

 Society needs to be open to scientific discoveries and treatment options that provide real results.
 Ongoing programs that leave patients in a continuous revolving door of addiction treatments have proven to be profitable to providers and frustrating to patients.
-We, as a society, can do more, and we can definitely do better.
+As a society, we can do more, and we can definitely do better.

 People’s life experiences have shaped them into who they are; it has also given them the lens through which they view the world.
-We, addiction treatment professionals, have been given the opportunity to positively impact other people’s lives — an ability that gives us reward and purpose.
-Although we are continually benefiting from brief rewarding moments of success, we need to work harder to provide long term solutions for others.
+We, addiction treatment professionals, have been allowed to positively impact other people’s lives — an ability that gives us reward and purpose.
+Although we are continually benefiting from brief rewarding moments of success, we need to work harder to provide long-term solutions for others.
 We need to create hope so some people can acquire the power and gratitude towards a life of happiness and health they simply do not have.